A Beginner's Guide To NAD+

 A clinician holding up a vial of NAD+

-In this article, we’ll explore what NAD+ is and why it plays a vital role in your body.
+In this article, we’ll focus on NAD+, one of the key forms of NAD (Nicotinamide Adenine Dinucleotide), and why it plays a vital role in your body.
 We’ll explain the differences between NAD, NADH and NAD+, as well as how your NAD+ levels naturally decline as you age.
 We’ll also look at the factors that can affect your body’s ability to maintain NAD+ and why keeping these levels steady could be important for overall health.
 As well as this, we’ll answer some common questions about NAD+ to help you understand how it works and what you can do to support healthy levels.

 Key Takeaways